mgama1/mgama1.github.io/_posts/2024-10-2-secretmessage.md

 But what if you don't have a slave to write on his head or can't craft a seemingly innocent essay that perfectly fits the message in its correct place?
 Well you are in luck, since the age of computers, We don't have to hide messages in physical items anymore, we can embed them in countless formats like images, videos, or sound files, in this article we will discuss how to hide a secret message subtly in any image.

 As you probably know, most images consist of three channels, red, green and blue, and these values add up to give you some unique color, most images are also 8bit, meaning that every pixel in a channel has a value between 0 to 255.
-Having known that, let's take a closer look at this samurai image and zoom all they way to this particular pixel
+Having known that, let's take a closer look at this samurai image and zoom all the way to this particular pixel

 ![img](https://i.imgur.com/1jbilJc.jpeg)

-one of these squares is identical to our chosen pixel above and the other i have altered its red channel by one, can you tell which is which?
+One of these squares is identical to our chosen pixel above and the other one i have altered its red channel by one, can you tell which is which?

 ![img](https://i.imgur.com/uDYktMP.jpeg)